Grumman HU-16 Albatross: Design and development

-An improvement of the design of the Grumman Mallard, the Albatross was developed to land in open-ocean situations to accomplish rescues.
+The Hu-16 Albatross has its origins in a requirement issued by the USN for a new amphibious utility aircraft.
+Among the performance criteria stipulated was the need for it operate from snow and ice by the use of removable skis.
+The Hu-16, which was an improvement of the preceding Grumman Mallard, was designed in response; it was capable of landing in the open ocean if operationally required.
 Its deep-V hull cross-section and keel length enable it to land in the open sea.
-The Albatross was designed for optimal 4 ft seas, and could land in more severe conditions, but required JATO (jet-assisted takeoff, or simply booster rockets) for takeoff in 8–10 ft seas or greater.

-The Albatross initially carried an APS-31A radar in a pod on the left wing.
-However, the position meant the fuselage blocked the ability of the radar to search to the right of the aircraft, so it was moved to the nose on later SA-16As.
+The Albatross was designed for optimal 4 ft seas, and could land in more severe conditions, but required jet-assisted takeoff (JATO or simply booster rockets) for takeoff in 8–10 ft seas or greater.
+The Albatross initially carried an APS-31A radar in a pod on the left wing, but this position meant the fuselage obstructed the radar's ability to search to the right of the flying boat, thus it was repositioned to the nose on later SA-16As.